About Spring Writes

-Lambda Literary LitFest LA presents Spring Writes, April 14-15, 2018.
+Lambda LitFest LA presents Spring Writes, April 14-15, 2018.
 All events FREE and open to the public.
+2nd Annual Lambda LitFest LA coming in fall.
+Accepting proposals now for A Week of LitFest ’18.

 Saturday, April 14th, 5:00pm at Emerson College, LA Bordy Center